|

 Can You Use Hair Dye On Eyebrows?

-Eyes may be the window to the soul, but we’d argue that eyebrows are just as important.
-Not only do eyebrows convey your moods and emotions without words, but they frame your face and add symmetry to your expression.
+Not only do eyebrows convey your moods and emotions without words, but they also frame your face and add symmetry to your expression.

 But some of us weren’t blessed with perfect brows.
 Having light or thin eyebrows and filling them in with makeup every morning can get tedious over time.

-Getting your eyebrows dyed can save you lots of time in the morning and transform your features seemingly in an instant.
-But let’s face it – not everyone has the money or the time to go to a pro every few weeks to keep it up.
+But let’s face it—not everyone has the money or the time to go to a pro every few weeks to keep it up.

-So, can you use hair dye on your eyebrows?
 The short answer is no. You should not use hair dye on eyebrows, lashes, or any other hair that is not on your head, because it can be dangerous for your eyes and skin.

-In this post, we will discuss the dangers of using hair dye on your eyebrows, what kinds of dyes are safer to use, and how you can use them to achieve your dream brows at home without losing them to harsh chemicals.
+What kinds of dyes are safer to use, and how can you use them to achieve your dream brows at home without losing them to harsh chemicals?

 Why You Shouldn’t Use Hair Dye On Eyebrows